bloominstituteoftechnology/React-Insta-Clone/DAY_TWO_README.md

 <img src='/assets/InstaClone-componentStructure.jpg' width='235' />

-- Your data should be imported to `app.js`, and then passed as props to each `PostContainer`.
-- Each `PostContainer` should then be passing data to a `CommentSection` via props as well.
-- The props being passed to each component should be typed checked using `propTypes` and `defaultProps`.
+x Your data should be imported to `app.js`, and then passed as props to each `PostContainer`. x Each `PostContainer` should then be passing data to a `CommentSection` via props as well. x The props being passed to each component should be typed checked using `propTypes` and `defaultProps`.
 - The comment section should add a comment to the post

 ### Description (Day II)